I tried out the ability to manage .env files with 1Password Environments

 Improved Development Efficiency

-• After cloning a project and mounting the Environment, development can begin immediately
+• Clone the project, mount the Environment, and development can begin immediately

 • Cached values are accessible even offline